 As good practitioners we are continually assessing our pupils at Clarborough Primary School.
 All teachers are responsible for monitoring standards using the assessment procedures described in this policy.
+This is written in line with our 'Assessment and Feedback Policy'.
 This is overseen by the English co-ordinator termly and follows our Assessment Timetable.
 Teachers will assess the children's learning in one of two ways: formative and summative assessment.